equinor/appsec-threatmodeling-101-workshop/slides/content/tm-introduction.md

 ---

-## The 4 Questions of Threat modeling
+## The 4 Key Questions of Threat modeling

 - What are we working on?<!-- .element: class="fragment" data-fragment-index="1" -->
 - What can go wrong?<!-- .element: class="fragment" data-fragment-index="2" -->